 Become a Priority Comfort Agreement (PCA) customer today – and save!

 With a 57-point inspection checklist, our PCA system helps you avoid breakdowns, reduce your energy bills, extend the life of your system, and protect your warranty.

 The average life span of an air conditioning unit is generally between 10 and 15 years.
 If your current unit is around this age or even older, but is functioning, it may be time to consider an upgrade.
 Today’s best air conditioners use significantly less energy to produce the same amount of cooling as air conditioners from the 1990s or early 2000s.
-You may be able to save up to 30% on your energy costs by replacing your older unit with a newer, more efficient model.
+You may be able to save on your energy costs by replacing your older unit with a newer, more efficient model.